chpoit/utsushis-charm/README.md

   - This might be because the PC version has a different name for the skill, add it to the corrections.lang.csv file, or tell me to do it.
     - An example of this would be `Quick Sheath`, which is named `Quick Sheathe` on PC
     - Make sure you give me both versions of the skill name if you think the PC version messed up again.
+- Q: Can I record in windowed mode
+  - Yes.
+  - Yes, but if you have the "top bar" in your recording you will need the "Remove Black Bars" feature.
+You should try not recording the full window and only the game.

 # Notes
 - Version 1.5 is the last version that will officially support console mode, I may fix it from time to time if I need it for dev reasons, but I don't want to maintain a secondary workflow that will likely be used by nobody.